cameronrr/gridsome-sanity-live-preview/README.md

 - If you only want to show previews for updates to existing pages, there is nothing more to do in Gridsome.
 - If however, you want to be able to show content for a brand new Sanity document which isn't in the production build, you need dynamic routing.

+If you only want this dynamic route for previews, you can set `context: { previewRouteOnly: true }` in which case, the plugin will replace the route with /404/ if the preview query or preview id is not found.

 ```javascript
 // gridsome.server.js - create dynamic routes to support client side 'preview' pages
 module.exports = function (api) {